debabrataghoosh/Mathematical-Formula-Detector/README.md

 ## 📦 Output Formats

 ### PDF Report
-- Single-page annotated view of the original image
+- Single-page annotated view of the selected page/image
 - All detected formulas highlighted with red bounding boxes
 - Optimized for printing and archival